Kathryn Grove Shipp: Early life

 Kathryn Elmira Grove was born in Annandale, Pennsylvania.
 She and her sister Ruth were raised in the household of an uncle and aunt, William Smith Conner and Carolyn W. Conner, in Madera, California, after their parents died.
 She graduated from Madera High School in 1921 and from Mills College in 1925, where she studied under Aurelia Henry Reinhardt.
 She completed her doctorate in organic chemistry at Yale University in 1930, with a postdoctoral year of further studies at Oxford on a National Research Council fellowship.
 While at Yale, she was the first woman graduate student to hold the Dupont Fellowship in Chemistry.

 Career

 Shipp was an assistant instructor in chemistry at Vassar College in 1925.
 She left paid employment for 26 years to raise her children, before returning to laboratory chemistry in 1957, when she joined the Naval Ordnance Laboratory in White Oak, Maryland.
 In 1964, she developed hexanitrostilbene (HNS), a vacuum-tolerant, heat-insensitive explosive used for seismic experiments on the moon, during the Apollo program.
 "Here I am, a horse and buggy chemist, working in a nuclear age," she commented on her career in 1967.
 She retired from the Naval Research Laboratory in 1970.

 Awards and patents

 Shipp received the Navy's Meritorious Civilian Service Award in 1962.
-In 1967, she was one of the six recipients of the Federal Woman's Award, presented by President Lyndon B. Johnson.
+In 1967, she was one of the six recipients of the Federal Woman's Award, presented by Lyndon B. Johnson.
 That same year, Mills College presented Shipp with an honorary Doctor of Law degree.